-- (c) Synta shall: (i) accelerate the vesting of unvested options under Synta's 2001 Stock Plan and 2006 Stock Plan (the "Stock Plan") and any Stock Option Agreements executed by you pursuant thereto (the "Option Agreement") such that your options to purchase a total of 365,802 shares of Synta common stock subject to the Stock Plan and the Option Agreements shall be fully vested and exercisable as of the Effective Date (the "Vested Options"), and (ii) extend the exercise period of the Vested Options under the Stock Option Agreement (including by your estate in the event of your death or Disability as described in the applicable Option Agreement) to the earlier of eighteen (18) months following the Separation Date or the expiration date of the applicable Vested Options as set forth in the Stock Plan and/or Option Agreement.
+(c) Synta shall: (i) accelerate the vesting of unvested options under Synta's 2006 Stock Plan (the "Stock Plan") and any Stock Option Agreements executed by you pursuant thereto (the "Option Agreement") such that your options to purchase a total of 489,348 shares of Synta common stock subject to the Stock Plan and the Option Agreements shall be fully vested and exercisable as of the Effective Date of the Supplemental Release (the "Vested Options"), and (ii) extend the exercise period of the Vested Options under the Stock Option Agreement (including by your estate in the event of your death or Disability as described in the applicable Option Agreement) to the earlier of eighteen (18) months following the Separation Date or the expiration date of the applicable Vested Options as set forth in the Stock Plan and/or Option Agreement.
 Please note that the acceleration of vesting of options may cause certain options currently deemed to be incentive stock options taxable in accordance with Section 422 of the Internal Revenue Code of 1986, as amended, to be converted into non-qualified stock options which are taxable upon exercise.
 You acknowledge and agree that Synta does not guarantee or make any representations regarding the tax consequences of this provision or the tax treatment of any stock options.
-The terms and conditions of the Stock Plan and the Option Agreement are incorporated herein by reference and shall survive the signing of this Agreement. - (d) Synta shall permit you to remain eligible for payment of an annual bonus based on services performed during calendar year 2014, which bonus shall be determined by the Compensation Committee of Synta's Board of Directors pursuant to its standard practices and procedures regarding same, and irrespective of any normal eligibility requirements related to continued employment, provided that if you are not employed on the date that such bonus is paid to Synta's officers (i.e., your Separation Date occurs before such annual bonus is paid to Synta's officers), then such annual bonus shall be in an amount equal to eighty percent (80%) of your standard target annual bonus amount, and such annual bonus shall be paid to you or, upon your death, your estate on Synta's next standard pay date following the later of the Effective Date or the Separation Date.
+The terms and conditions of the Stock Plan and the Option Agreement are incorporated herein by reference and shall survive the signing of this Agreement.